PAST

 There is no question who Wilson is, but we have a better idea.
 Why not make this a "REAL STAR" Battle?
 Movie Star Vs Movie Star!
 Why not match up Wilson and Van Damme together.
 Have a "Winners Purse" where only the Winner gets paid.
 A winner take all match.
 This is not such a far-out idea.
 These two are basically in the same weightclass (Light Heavyweight - 172.1 lbs. - 179 lbs.).
 Van Damme is 5-foot-9, 180 lbs. while Wilson is 6', 179 lbs.
 But heck, if Van Damme says he has "Pumped-Up" and is weighing more towards a K-1 weight he could always go a few rounds with the 189 lb.
 "Wonderboy!"
 Stephen Thompson...
 (Left).

-Either way, this just might be a bout worth a PPV fee.
+Either way, this just might be a bout worth

 Any takers?

-SATURDAY, December 11th, 2004, AT 12:45 AM, PT
+December 11th, 2004, AT 12:45 AM,

-Stephen "Wonderboy" Thompson and his father/trainer and manager Ray Thompson have finalized negotiations to allow Canadian promoter Vic Theriault (All 3 shown at Right) to promote the Wonderboy in Canada.
+News On The Stephen "Wonderboy" Thompson and his father/trainer and manager Ray Thompson have finalized negotiations to allow Canadian promoter Vic Theriault (All 3 shown at Right) to promote the Wonderboy in Canada.
 Vic is the brother of none other than "The Iceman" Jean- Eves Theriault.
 Jean-Eves was "THE" fighter to watch back in the 80's and early 90's.
 His fight with Rick "The Jet" Roufus is legendary.
+The build up of the Wonderboy in Canada begins when he fights on December 14th in Montreal, Quebec on promoter Joe Odeman's show and will continue with a Special attraction Superfight on the MMA show "Apex Fighting Championships" in April.
+Keep you eyes peeled for the Wonderboy for he is on a rocket to stardom. |

-MORE NEWS OF 12-11-04
+NEWS OF 12-11-04

-Results Of The
+Results Of

 HOLIDAY HAVOC